-Associate Professor and Director, Structural Laboratory
+George T. Abell Professor in Infrastructure and Director, Structural Laboratory

 Dr. Mahmoud's research emphasis is on quantifying the effect of extreme loads on the response of structural systems and the subsequent life-cycle cost, socio-economic impact, and resilience of communities.
 In addition, his research focuses on assessment, repair, and life-cycle cost of deteriorated infrastructure including steel bridges and hydraulic steel structures.
 The tools employed in Dr. Mahmoud's research include advanced experimental, numerical, and analytical simulations and field studies.